The Cloud vs. Your Network

 Instead of using an onsite server and network of computers to store and access your data and documents, cloud computing uses a network of remote servers on the internet to store, manage, and process your data.

-Instead of owning, maintaining, troubleshooting, and securing your own data storage infrastructure, you are relying on one of the biggest technology companies in the world – typically Amazon, Google, or Microsoft – to provide the infrastructure and service.
+Instead of owning, maintaining, troubleshooting, and securing your own data storage infrastructure, you are relying on one of the biggest technology companies in the world – typically Amazon Web Services, Google, or Microsoft – to provide the infrastructure and service.

 Law firms are migrating to the cloud in large numbers for six reasons: